 Traditionally, asset allocation and risk management were as simple as looking at a balance between stocks and bonds.
-But as portfolio managers continued to look for ways to improve returns and reduce risk, it led to venturing out and exploring other investment solutions, or “alternatives.”
-Fast-forward to today, and alternatives include private equity, hedge funds, diversified multi-asset strategies, managed futures, and real assets—such as real estate and Master Limited Partnerships in the energy infrastructure area, other investment real estate and commodities.
+But as wealth managers continued to look for ways to improve returns and reduce risk, it led to venturing out and exploring other investment solutions, or alternatives.
+Fast-forward to today and alternatives include private equity, hedge funds, diversified multi-asset strategies, managed futures, real assets and other liquid alternatives.

 There are two aims to incorporating these asset classes into portfolios: 1) improve overall portfolio returns and 2) reduce overall risk through assets that are not directly correlated to stocks and bonds.
-The table below reflects the historic correlations of various asset classes.
-When compared to traditional stocks and bonds, many of these alternatives do not correlate—and therefore are very good portfolio diversifiers.
+The following table reflects the historic risk adjusted performance (Sharpe Ratio) for portfolios that have alternatives against portfolios without alternatives.
+When compared to traditional portfolios made up of only stocks and bonds, portfolios with alternatives may provide a better risk adjusted return.

-Less than 10 years ago, many of these investments were deemed off-limits to the average investor and best left to the big institutions that have megabillion-dollar endowments and could afford to place a segment of their portfolios in these unregulated asset classes.
-But as these portfolios reflected outsized performance compared to their peer groups, more attention was given to this area, and these strategies became very popular and were marketed to the individual, high-net-worth investor.
+Less than 15 years ago, many of these investments were deemed off-limits to the average investor and best left to the big institutions that have multibillion-dollar endowments and could afford to place a segment of their portfolios in these unregulated asset classes.
+But as these portfolios reflected outsized performance compared to their peer groups, more attention was given to this area, and these strategies have now become mainstays marketed to the individual, high net worth investor.

-The financial crisis was a game changer in many respects, as liquidity became paramount to investors.
-As a portfolio manager, I have always placed a premium on liquidity, since my personal philosophy is based on maintaining my clients’ ability to tap their money at a moment’s notice.
+The financial crisis is now ten years old, and was a game changer in many respects.
+Liquidity became paramount to investors.
+First Republic wealth managers have always placed a premium on liquidity, since our personal philosophy is based on maintaining our clients’ ability to tap their money at a moment’s notice.

 Today, these asset classes continue to be an important part of a diversified portfolio but are now in different structures.
-An important, positive outcome of this crisis period was the restructuring of many of these alternative strategies into mutual funds, which does provide liquidity to investors for these kind of strategies and allows investors who were once considered too small to invest in these funds to round out their portfolios.
+An important, positive outcome of the 2008 period was the restructuring of many of these alternative strategies into mutual funds, which does provide liquidity to investors for these kinds of strategies and allows investors who were once considered too small to invest in these funds to round out their portfolios.

 Circling back to our original premise of searching for ways to increase return while reducing risk in an increasingly diversified portfolio, asset allocation using these non-correlated assets in mutual funds now provide a mainstream avenue and the much-needed liquidity for these alternative investments.